outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 					- treat other conditions that can decrease myelin like thyroid problems
 				- reduce inflammation with anti-inflammatory substances
 		- hair loss:
-			- treat dermatological problems (seborrheic dermatitis, fungal/bacterial infections), organ (adrenal/thyroid/kidney/liver) damage problems, and hormone imbalances first, then use choline, iodine, inositol, b-vitamins, multi-vitamin, collagen, biotin, ferritin, msm, pumpkin seed oil
+			- treat dermatological problems (seborrheic dermatitis, fungal/bacterial infections), organ (adrenal/thyroid/kidney/liver) damage problems, PCOS, and hormone imbalances first, then use choline, iodine, inositol, b-vitamins, multi-vitamin, collagen, biotin, ferritin, msm, pumpkin seed oil
 		- metabolic problems
 			- obesity:
 				- avoid appetite stimulants like omega 3s/sugar/corticosteroids/steroids, use sedatives like melatonin/theanine/CBD, treat hormonal imbalances, inflammation, vitamin deficiencies, imbalances like acidosis, organ damage like adrenal/thyroid damage, and microbial/parasitic infections which can increase appetite, avoid excess carbs/meat which can cause metabolic changes
 			- diabetes
 				- use fasting, keto diet, omega 3s, vitamin d, berberine/alpha-lipoic acid/bitter melon/resveratrol/magnesium to lower glucose/manage insulin sensitivity, use antioxidants in green tea like epigallocatechin gallate (EGCG), treat vitamin deficiencies like chromium/b-vitamins, avoid niacin, avoid substances that interact with blood thinners (st. john's wort, vitamin e), treat pancreatitis
 		- PCOS
-			- inositol, vitamin d, keto diet, treat related conditions like diabetes
+			- finasteride/birth control, iron, inositol, magnesium, chromium, turmeric, zinc, evening primrose oil, berberine, maca, licorice, holy basil, ashwagandha, Tribulus terrestris (water chestnut), chasteberry, probiotics, vitamin d/calcium, coq10, keto diet, treat related conditions like diabetes
 		- chemical sensitivities:
 			- treat adrenal insufficiency, avoid chemicals like PFAS/BPA/plastic/air pollution/water pollution
-		- PFAS/pollution exposure
+		- PFAS/pollution/pesticide exposure
 			- avoid plants/products that absorb PFAS (kale, fruit juice, paper used to store butter) and other chemicals like chlormequat (oats)
 			- purify water with filters like reverse osmosis filters or boiling water and then filtering it, and purify air with filters that can filter out benzene
 			- avoid processed foods which can cause systemic damage
-			- avoid foods packaged in plastic that have been in the container for a long time (cereal, frozen bread)
+			- avoid foods packaged in plastic that have been in the container for a long time (cereal, frozen bread) or are highly absorptive (kale) or are cooked in plastic containers
+			- use charcoal, baking soda, vinegar, water to absorb some paint/chemical fumes
+			- use small amounts of diatomaceous earth (avoid if you need to avoid silica), baking soda, vinegar, bleach, and essential oils instead of toxic pesticides, store food waste in the fridge until it needs to be thrown out, etc
 		- heavy metal toxicity
 			- calcium glucarate, calcium EDTA, milk thistle, gingko biloba, triphala, chitosan, zeolite, fiber, cilantro, selenium, magnesium, b-vitamins, zinc, iron, glutathione (or sulphurous substances like garlic/broccoli, taurine, methionine, alpha lipoic acid, N-acetyl-cysteine, vitamin C/E, for effects on glutathione), modified citrus pectin with alginate, chlorella to bind to heavy metals
 			- avoid substances like processed cinnamon/turmeric/chocolate which bind to heavy metals and/or which frequently contain them and any supplements not clearly tested with standards
 			- avoid highly processed foods (turmeric as a supplement might contain more lead than the plant itself)
+			- broccoli sprouts help get rid of benzene and acrolein
 		- brain disorders
 			- stroke: vitamin c/d/e, b-vitamins, magnesium, omega 3s, green tea, ashwagandha, bilberry, garlic, ginseng, gotu kola, turmeric, pomegranate, danshen, avoid triggers like erythritol
 			- alzheimers: 40hz waves, uridine, choline, b-vitamins, vitamin E, vitamin C, selenium, omega 3s, vitamin d, betaine, soy isoflavones (daidzin and genistin), s-adenosylmethionine, n-acetyl cysteine, acetyl-l-carnitine, ginseng, curcumin, ginkgo biloba, antioxidants like beta-carotene, and resveratrol, avoid anticholinergic medicines, inhibit overstimulation by glutamate with NMDA receptor antagonists like memantine/magnesium/huperzine a/phenylalanine/kynurenic acid from tryptophan, treat inflammation and other conditions including autoimmune conditions, reduce homocysteine levels, avoid supplements that use animal products like gelatin that can contain disease-causing prions